fukangl/SMG-multimodal-grasping/README.md

 ```

 To test the three ablation baselines, remove `--is_pe` or `--is_oo`.
-To test a DRL multimodal grasping policy that executes actions without either preenveloping or orientation optimization (E+S+ES DRL) in simulation with lightly cluttered environment, run the following:
+For testing a DRL multimodal grasping policy that executes actions without either preenveloping or orientation optimization (E+S+ES DRL) in simulation with lightly cluttered environment, remove both `--is_pe` and `--is_oo`:

 ```shell
 python main.py --is_sim --method 'reinforcement' --is_ets --explore_rate_decay \